 Bernese Mountain Dog

-Along with their nature, their graceful appearance makes Bernese Mountain Dogs popular and attractive guests.
-Their tricolour fur is a defining characteristic.
+This dog breed is large with males ranging from 64 to 70cm in height and females 58 to 66cm.
+Another defining characteristic is their tricolour fur.
 Black is the most prominent colour and covers the torso, throat, head and tail like a cloak.
-The symmetrical white blaze is located on the forehead and extends down to the snout, reaching the corner of the lips at the furthest point.
-In addition, the white cross on the chest and white paws and tip of the tail are particularly striking.
-The reddish-brown markings on the cheeks (Yellow Cheeks), legs and at the side of the chest hair offer appealing accents and complement the attractive tricolour fur.
-The reddish-brown spots under the eyes which lend the Bernese Mountain Dog the name “Four Eyes” are typical of the breed.
+A blaze is located on the forehead and extends down to the snout, reaching the corner of the lips at the furthest point.
+In addition, they sport a white cross on the chest, white paws, and tip of the tail.
+The reddish-brown markings on the cheeks, legs and at the side of the chest hair offer appealing accents and complement the tricolour fur.
+Furthermore, the reddish-brown spots under the eyes lend the Bernese Mountain Dog are typical of the breed.

 It’s unclear from exactly which dogs the tricolour farm dogs originate.
 It’s suspected that Molossers and Mastiffs are amongst their ancestors, which were brought to the Alps by the Romans.

-Luckily there are many Berner Mountain Dog fans that breed these special dogs with passion and consideration.
-There's no need to worry if you're interested in a puppy, because it's not at all difficult to find good, responsible breeders for this specific breed.
+A good breeder will dedicate their heart and soul to their dogs and certainly won’t be in it for the money.
 They generally breed as part of a registered association and can be contacted through this means.
 Take your time when choosing a breeder – it’s best to visit them and their dogs several times in order to gain an overall impression of their selection.
-If the first impression holds true and you have a good instinct regarding the site, its cleanliness and family contact, you can go into further detail.
+Make sure to pay attention to the space, its cleanliness and location of the puppies.
+They should be kept close to the breeder’s living spaces, and not in a dingy basement or shed.
 It’s important that dogs used for breeding are vaccinated and have undergone all recommended health check-ups.
 What’s more, a good breeder will never tout a puppy to you.
-On the contrary, they will provide you with comprehensive information over the course of Bernese Mountain Dog's life and will get an idea of how their charge will live with you.
-If they don't think the required conditions to make a success of living together are adequate, they will even advise you against purchasing this pedigree dog if need be.
+On the contrary, they will provide you with comprehensive information over the course of your dog’s life.
+The breeder should also make sure you can provide their dog with suitable conditions.

 Along with nutrition, you primarily need to consider how to house your dog in a species-appropriate manner.
 First of all, large Bernese Mountain Dogs need lots of space, so a house with a garden or even a farm is ideal.
 These freedom-loving dogs are definitely not suitable for living in city apartments.
 Consider too that puppies aren’t allowed to climb the stairs during the first few months after they are born in order to protect their legs, which are still not fully grown.
 As a result, an apartment without a lift is entirely out of the question.
 A ground-level entrance to your home can also be a great advantage at a later date, when your fully-grown dog reaches old age and is longer able to climb the stairs but is too heavy for you to carry.